Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

   > [Info] Repeat the steps **3** and **4** for all attributes whose position in the list you want to change.

 5. Click the [SAVE] button in the upper right corner.
   The new order of attributes within the selected attribute group is saved.
-The *Assigned Attributes (Sorting Mode)* view is closed.
+The *Assigned attributes (Sorting mode)* view is closed.

 #### Remove attributes from a group